 - If the deposit refund check goes uncashed, start tracking the dormancy clock.
 Deposits unclaimed for three years become reportable state property.
 See the unclaimed property section below for full reporting requirements.

 If you’re managing 500 units or more, the manual process breaks down fast.
-See how property managers at scale are handling deposit compliance end to end with Rentable.
+See how property managers at scale are handling deposit compliance end to end at rentable.com/property-managers.

-Laws Regarding Security Deposits: How PMs, Landlords, and New York Tenants Work Together
+Security Deposit Rules: How PMs, Landlords, and New York Tenants Work Together

 A clean deposit process requires all three parties to know their role.
 When one drops the ball, the PM absorbs the friction.